toddr/Bit-Vector/README.txt

 support the "&&" operator.
 You will need the Windows NT command shell ("cmd.exe") or the "4DOS" shell to be installed on your Windows 95/98 system first.
-Note that Windows NT and Windows 2000 are not affected and just work fine.
-I don't know about Windows XP, however.
+Note that Windows NT, Windows 2000 and Windows XP are not affected and just work fine.
+I don't know about Windows Vista and Windows 7, however.

 Note that ActiveState provides precompiled binaries of this module for their Win32 port of Perl ("ActivePerl")